Future Tense in Spanish Explained (How to conjugate + Examples)

 Have conversations faster, understand people when they speak fast, and other tested tips to learn faster.

-The first thing you will notice is that the above examples mean the same thing (more or less), meaning in most cases you interchange all three forms of the future tense without ever sounding completely wrong.
+The first thing you will notice is that the above examples mean the same thing (more or less), meaning in most cases you can interchange all three forms of the future tense and still sound completely natural.

 1. Simple Future (Futuro Simple)

 The first tense is Simple Future (Futuro simple), which is used to describe actions that will happen in the future, without indicating a specific point in time.
-The time frame could be interpreted as something happening in the immediate future, or something that will happen in years, even decades.
+The action may occur soon, far in the future, or even decades from now.

 For example: